Arthur (2011 film): Plot

 Boozy Arthur Bach and his chauffeur, Bitterman, dress up in Batman and Robin costumes for a formal dinner hosted by Arthur's mother, Vivienne.
 The dinner is intended to announce Arthur as the new chairman of her corporation, Bach Worldwide.
 Driving to the dinner in a Batmobile, an intoxicated Arthur is chased by police, arrested and released the next day.

-Vivienne forms a plan to have her shrewd assistant Susan Johnson marry Arthur to ensure stable leadership and help Arthur's reputation.
+Vivienne arranges a marriage between Arthur and Susan Johnson, the daughter of another wealthy businessman, to ensure stable leadership and help Arthur's reputation.
 Arthur initially refuses (citing that he and Susan have nothing in common for a loveless relationship), but is told that he will be cut off from his $950 million inheritance if he does not marry Susan.
 He reluctantly agrees, and eventually asks Susan's father, Burt Johnson, for permission to marry.
 Burt agrees, after forcing Arthur against a table saw and warning him not to embarrass Susan.

 In the meantime Arthur has met and wooed Naomi Quinn, an illegal tour guide to whom he has become attracted because of her free-spirited nature.
 He arranges his wedding while sneaking around on dates with Naomi.
 Arthur's nanny, Lillian Hobson – who normally dislikes all of Arthur's choices in women – gets to know and likes Naomi.
 Arthur learns that Naomi would like to have her children's book about the Statue of Liberty published.
 He attempts to find employment and other options so that he will be able to keep seeing Naomi and not need the inheritance, but to no avail.

 Hobson takes Arthur to an Alcoholics Anonymous meeting, where Arthur complains that it is depressing and makes him want to drink.
 He proclaims he is going to drink, unintentionally brags about his wealth, and turns to leave the meeting.
 Hobson stands up and takes the bullet, giving Arthur's humiliating introduction in his place.
 Arthur, touched, states that if only she would do his drinking for him as well, he would be set.